SAN2PC : a Spectrum Analyzer to PC interface

 SAN2PC is connected to the Vertical Output and Pen Lift Output connectors of the S.A (most analyzers of the kind we are talking about have such output lines, usually intended for connection to an X-Y plotter).

-As soon as the Pen Lift Output is active (generally a high to low transition), ie, during the S.A sweep time, the Vertical Output signal is sampled by the PIC internal Analog to Digital Converter until the end of the Pen Lift active state.
+As soon as the Pen Lift Output is active (generally a high to low transition), i.e., during the S.A sweep time, the Vertical Output signal is sampled by the PIC internal Analog to Digital Converter until the end of the Pen Lift active state.
 The sampling period is automatically computed by the PIC from the Pen Lift duration.

-- Remark : This 1000 samples number leads to an operating limit : when the ratio of the analyzer settings K = TotalScanWidth/Bandwidth is lower or equal to 1000, the RF level measured by SAN2PC is OK.
+In the first version, about 1000 samples were stored for each S.A sweep time and then transmitted to the PC via the RS232 line.
+This 1000 samples number leads to an operating limit : when the ratio K of the analyzer settings (K = TotalScanWidth/Bandwidth) is lower or equal to 1000, the RF level measured by SAN2PC is OK.
 When K becomes larger than 1000, the probability of sampling outside the spectrum amplitude peaks increases, thus leading to amplitude errors.

-March 4th, 2009 : A new software, SAN2PC rev 2.00, with more than 3000 samples/scan, is now available Click here for more information
+A new software, SAN2PC rev 2.00, with more than 3000 samples/scan, was therefore developed and is now available Click here for more information

 Construction :

-- the circuit is built on a dual sided PCB, the upper (components side) remaining unetched while the lower (solder side) is etched using the artwork mentioned.
+- The circuit is built on a dual sided PCB, the upper (components side) remaining unetched while the lower (solder side) is etched using the artwork mentioned.
 The upper side is thus used as the ground plane (see the above inside picture).
 As most components pins must be insulated from ground plane, I use a large drill (6 mm or more) to remove copper around holes not connected to ground.

 The photo below is a close-up of two insulated holes (upper part of the picture) and a grounded hole (lower part).

-==> The PCB and pre-programmed PIC are available from Far Circuits
+==> The PCB and preprogramed PIC are available from Far Circuits : look for the 'TEST EQUIPMENT & GENERAL MEASURING INSTRUMENTS' section.

-- the file san2pc_gnd_holes.png shows the "grounded holes" and the two wire straps (in red).
+- The file san2pc_gnd_holes.png shows the "grounded holes" and the two wire straps (in red).

-- all components are regular ones except for R7, R8, R13, R14, R16 and C13, C14, C15, C16, C36, C37 which are SMDs and are soldered on the lower side of the PCB.
+- All components are regular ones except for R7, R8, R13, R14, R16 and C13, C14, C15, C16, C36, C37 which are SMDs and are soldered on the lower side of the PCB.

 ==> As mentioned in the QEX article, if the Vertical Output voltage of your analyzer is unipolar (positive or negative only), you could use a TS272 op amplifier (or equivalent), powered by a single supply (+6.6V), instead of the TL82 and omit the DC/DC converter U7, the negative regulator U3 and its related components and the protective diode D7.
 Don't forget to connect U4A pin 4 to the ground plane.